ostix360/optimized-LLM/README.md

 To test the second model, that has 1.58 bits linear layer, jamba base architecture, moah and mod, you can clone this repo at this commit

-We start a training but the loss is decreasing but is not so good as without mod.

 You can start the training process by running the following command:

 ```bash